 While typing or using formulas across various cells in a worksheet, sometimes we mistakenly create or input formulas in the worksheet which is copying the cell value to another cell only.
 For this, we have to detect and eliminate/edit the formula, in order to Stop cell formatting in Excel.

-- In the below dataset, we can notice that the formula used in the range of cells G5:G13 are actually for the profit calculation.
+- In the below dataset, we can notice that the formula used in the range of cells G5:G13 is actually for the profit calculation.
 For Profit calculation, we have to subtract the Cost of good production from the Revenue earned.

 - Then we entered appropriate formulas to calculate Profit in the range of cell G5:G13.